cibolabs/pixeldriller/doc/source/index.rst

 For example, you might be someone who:

-- work in the field of remote sensing
+- works in the field of remote sensing
-- take measurements of *something* on the ground, and
+- takes measurements of *something* on the ground, and
-- create statistical or machine learning models to predict that *something* from satellite or aerial images
+- creates statistical or machine learning models to predict that *something* from satellite or aerial images